siIverfish/quip/README.md

 should? work

-Go to /static and use npm to install `pyodide` and `monaco-editor`.
+Go to /static and use npm to install `bootstrap` and `monaco-editor`.
 Use pip to install `flask`.
 Run `app.py`.